aimanecouissi/anime-rest-api/README.md

 - **Swagger Documentation:** 📖 Interactive API documentation and testing with Swagger UI.
 - **Docker Support:** 🐳 Easily deployable with Docker Compose.
 - **Testing:** 🧪 Tested with Mockito and JUnit.
-- **AWS Deployment:** ☁️ Deployed on AWS for scalability and reliability.
 - **Postman Collection:** 📬 Includes a Postman collection for easy API testing.

 ## TECHNOLOGIES 💻